Want a 35 ft high wall along the Brickell waterfront? Neither do we. Comment now!

 The U.S. Army Corps of Engineers is proposing a $4.6 billion investment to address storm surge risk in our region.
-This proposal, called the "Back Bay Study," combines a range of "grey" infrastructure options like seawalls and flood gates - but, largely leaves out nature-based solutions like mangrove restoration.
+This proposal, called the "Back Bay Study," proposes a range of "grey" infrastructure options like seawalls and flood gates, but largely leaves out nature-based solutions like mangrove and restoration and living shorelines.
 You can read the full proposal HERE.

 Flooding in downtown Miami after a King Tide -- grey infrastructure, such as seawalls, are often made of concrete.
 (Source: Weather.com)

 - This study presents an opportunity to invest billions into resilience-building for Miami.

 - I am concerned that this proposal does not adequately consider routine flooding, environmental justice, or nature-based solutions like mangrove or coral reef restoration.

 - I want a plan that benefits the environment and our community while reducing storm surge risk.

 - Please include fortifications for our wastewater treatment plants, septic to sewer conversion for Little River and Arch Creek, stormwater retention and filtration, coral restoration, and living shorelines in your proposed plan.

 - Please leverage existing, community-based resiliency plans, such as Resilient305 and others.

 - Add in any of these Talking Points to customize the below email comment!